jyutzler/Bridge-Systems/system.md

 an overcall is a transfer to the next higher suit.

 ## Preemptive Bids
-Opening major suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).
+Opening suit bids at the three level and higher are preemptive and may be very weak particularly in first or third seat.
-Overbid based on the rule of 2-3-4:
-   * vulnerable vs. nonvulnerable: overbid by 2 tricks
-   * equal vulnerability: overbid by 3 tricks
-   * nonvulnerable vs. vulnerable: overbid by 4 tricks

-In a minor, preempts are less predictable so be cautious about raising with a balanced hand.
+In a major they typically show seven cards.
+In a minor (particularly clubs) the rules are less strict especially in Matchpoints and/or non-vulnerable.

 Preempts are generally not made in first or second position with:
    * more than one outside trick